 Alberta is famous for its crude oil industry, the Calgary Stampede, and the Rocky Mountains range.

-Within Manitoba, the town of Churchill is ranked amongst the 3 best places in the world to observe the Northern Lights known as the Aurora Borealis.
+Within Manitoba, the town of Churchill is ranked among the 3 best places in the world to observe the Northern Lights known as the Aurora Borealis.

-Except for the territory of Nunavut and the province of Quebec, each province has its own PNP that has a signed agreement with the federal government body of Immigration, Refugees and Citizenship Canada (IRCC).
+Except for the territory of Nunavut and the province of Quebec, each province has its own PNP with a signed agreement alongside the federal government body of Immigration, Refugees and Citizenship Canada (IRCC).